Preparation for Veterinary Medicine

 - Organic chemistry with labs (full year)

 - Physics (full year)

-The pre-veterinary medical student is urged to confer frequently with an advisor, particularly with respect to planning their prerequisite courses for the Veterinary College Admission Test and for meeting the admission requirements of the preferred veterinary school.
+The pre-veterinary medical student is urged to confer frequently with an advisor, particularly with respect to planning their prerequisite courses for meeting the admission requirements of the preferred veterinary school.
 Note: Veterinary school prerequisite courses vary, and the student is responsible for checking admissions requirements for the schools of their choice.
 Most veterinary schools require the Graduate Record Exam (GRE), which means students should also be meeting with an advisor to discuss preparation.

 In addition to completing the group requirements for the degree sought, a student should plan to take the required courses to complete a major and a minor.